-You have been scheduled with: Clinician Name & Credentials
+You have been scheduled with:

+Clinician Name & Credentials

 Crisis Services

-During regular office hours, please call the office where you receive services and ask to speak to your therapist if you are in crisis or need immediate assistance.
-If available, your therapist will speak with you and assist you through the emergency.
-Should your therapist be unavailable, another professional in the office will assist you or you will be referred to Provident Life Crisis Services.
+At Provident, you have access to a team of clinicians 24/7/365.
+During regular office hours, please call the office where you receive services and ask to speak to your provider if you are in crisis or need immediate assistance.
+If available, a member of your treatment team will speak with you and assist you.
+Should your provider be unavailable, another staff will assist you or you will be linked with a Provident Crisis Clinician.

-Emergencies After Business Hours: Please call 314-446-2874 for Provident Life Crisis Services so our workers can assist you.
+After-Hours Crisis Calls for Child Clients: Please call 314-446-2874 for Provident's Crisis Clinicians for support at any time.
 Services are available 24 hours a day.
-In the event that the nature of the emergency is such that you require immediate attention, we ask that you go to the emergency room of the hospital nearest you or call 911 for assistance.
+In the event that the nature of the emergency is such that you require immediate attention, please go to the emergency room nearest you or call 911 for assistance.